kevinveenbirkenbach/cymais/roles/systemd-notifier-email/README.md

 ## Usage

 To use this role, include it as a dependency in your playbook or role that requires email notifications.
-Ensure that the `systemd_notifier_email` role is correctly referenced and configured.
+Ensure that the `systemd-notifier-email` role is correctly referenced and configured.

 ## License